PowerClerk Support Center

 Duration to review this Tutorial: ~30 minutes.

-Web Adapters allow you to connect external resources to your program and retrieve data from systems outside of PowerClerk.
-The Web Adapter is called when an action is performed within PowerClerk (e.g. a user clicks a button on a form) to trigger the transfer of data in other systems based on a status transition.
-Common examples of Web Adapters include: ArcGIS, CIS, etc. Use an ArcGIS Web Adapter to sync PowerClerk data to maps and features within ArcGIS.
+PowerClerk Connections (i.e. Web Adapters) allow you to connect external resources to your program, retrieve data from other databases, and send data back.
+Web Adapters can be utilized via a Form button or via an Automation Action Rule.
+Common examples of Web Adapters include ArcGIS, CIS, etc. Use an ArcGIS Web Adapter to sync PowerClerk Data to maps and features within ArcGIS.

 What you will learn in this tutorial: